* DRAFT *

 Afterword

-I don't know how long the system continued to operate.
-George Morrow, who did the hardware for the project, went on to found Thinker Toys and Morrow Designs, and was one of the people who standardized the S-100 bus used in many early microcomputers.
-Grant and Greenberg went on to found North Star Computers.
-Rodnay Zaks went on to found Sybex, a publisher of books on computer programming.
-Jeffrey Moore, an advisor for Zaks' investigation, received his PhD in business and spent the rest of his career at Stanford.
-Dave Redell completed his PhD in computer science and then accepted a position as an assistant professor at MIT.
-After several years he returned to the Bay Area, working successively at Xerox, DEC Systems Research Center, AgileTV, and Google.
-I worked at a small software house named Virtual Memory Systems, then IBM Research, Xerox, Tandem, DEC Systems Research Center, E.piphany, AgileTV, and Adobe.
-Paul Gee went to Lawrence Berkeley National Laboratory, then joined Grant and Greenberg at North Star, then worked at TRW Financial Systems, and finally another long stint at Lawrence Berkeley National Laboratory.
+Morrow went on to found Thinker Toys and Morrow Designs, and was one of the people who standardized the S-100 bus used in many early microcomputers.
+Grant and Greenberg founded North Star Computers.
+Zaks founded Sybex, a publisher of books on computer programming.
+Moore received his PhD in business and spent the rest of his career at Stanford.
+Redell completed his PhD in computer science and became an assistant professor at MIT.
+In two years he returned to the Bay Area, working successively at Xerox, DEC Systems Research Center, AgileTV, and Google.
+I worked at a small software house named Virtual Memory Systems, then IBM San Jose Research, Xerox, Tandem, DEC Systems Research Center, E.piphany, AgileTV, and Adobe.

 References